TmpOrgSpringBootToDo/ToDO_2023_Spring/README.md

 # ToDoViewer - V.1.0.0
 ## Todo Management Application

+Important: A login process based on local storage and DB has ready to this project.
+Please switch to [feat/2/loginhandleAPI](https://github.com/TmpOrgSpringBootToDo/ToDO_2023_Spring)for the latest updates.
+No need any temp password and login your own credentials.
+Before use, please config your mysql credentials at the API.

 ## Introduction
 This REST API create for CRUD operations of a ToDo application that has been developed.
 Further,here applied security settings with match to the authentication and authorization process (Temporally disabled).